DadapeerShaik0603/1.Redbus/README.md

    - The dynamic content is loaded using explicit waits and `time.sleep()`, which may not work under all network conditions.

 3. **Scraping Limitations**:
-   - Currently, the scraper only extracts data from the first five pages of bus routes, though this can be extended.
+   - Currently, the scraper only extracts data from the available pages of bus routes, though this can be extended.

 4. **Local Database Setup**:
    - The script is configured to work with a local MySQL database.
 For remote databases, the connection parameters will need to be updated.